AndrewKeig/super-grass/README.md

 ## TODO
 ===========

-* Support Redis, REST POST/PUT/DELETE requests
+* Support REST POST/PUT/DELETE requests
 * An administration tool which lists the running processes for each supported type